 Blueberry Sauce

-- To make the blueberry sauce, combine all the ingredients in a small saucepan and bring to a simmer.
-Simmer until thick and immediately transfer to a non-metal heat safe container to cool and refrigerate until cookie assembly.½ cup blueberries, ½ tablespoon lemon juice, 3 tablespoon water, 2 tablespoon granulated sugar, 1 teaspoon cornstarch
+- To make the blueberry sauce, combine all the ingredients in a small saucepan and bring to a simmer.½ cup blueberries, ½ tablespoon lemon juice, 3 tablespoons water, 2 tablespoons granulated sugar, 1 teaspoon cornstarch

-- In a large bowl combine sugars, salt, and melted butter, whisking with a wire whisk until well combined.1 cup butter, ¾ cup brown sugar, ½ cup granulated sugar, ½ teaspoon sea salt
+- In a large bowl combine brown and granulated sugars, salt, and egg.
+Whisk with a wire whisk until thickened and lightened in color.¾ cup brown sugar, ½ cup granulated sugar, ½ teaspoon sea salt, 1 large egg

-- Chill the dough for 5 minutes in the freezer so it’s easier to scoop.
-Scoop or roll into 12 large even balls onto a sheet lined in parchment paper.
+- Scoop or roll into 12 large even balls onto a sheet lined in parchment paper.
 Use the back of the scoop or your fingers to press an indent into the middle of each dough ball.

 - Chill the cookie dough for at least 30 minutes or overnight.
 Meanwhile, make the cream cheese filling.

-- To assemble the cookies, lay the chilled cookie dough out on parchment lined or greased baking sheets, leaving a few inches space in between.
-Drop cheesecake mixture into the middle of each cookie.
+- To assemble the cookies, lay the chilled cookie dough balls out on parchment lined or greased baking sheets, leaving a few inches space in between.
+Drop cheesecake mixture into the middle of each cookie, fill them all the way to the top.

-- Add a ½ teaspoon blueberry sauce into the dollop of cheesecake and swirl with a toothpick.
-It’s ok if some pours out.
+- Add ½ teaspoon of blueberry sauce into the cheesecake mixture and swirl with a toothpick.

-- Let them cool on the cookie sheet before transferring to a wire rack to cool completely because they are very gooey and fragile right out of the oven.
+- Let them cool on the cookie sheet for a few minutes before transferring to a wire rack to cool completely.
+They are very gooey and fragile right out of the oven.
 Break the graham crackers over the top while still warm so they stick to the tops.
 Enjoy!2 graham crackers

 Kimlin